stumathews/CppGameLib/README.md

 ## Audio

-Audio is managed by the `AudioManager` which uses SDL2's audio functionality.
+Audio is managed by the `AudioManager` which uses SDL2's audio functionality to play `AudioAssets`

-`AudioAsset` is an `Asset` that knows how to load itself into and out of memory.

   - Font managment (via SDL2)
   - 2D Drawing (via SDL2)